anbuselvidemo/KUBEDEMO/README.md

 _launch  http://localhost/gitversion to access the health check url_

 # How to replicate the project
 The project uses docker to build the container image, jenkins to create the image from the source code and then pushes the same to docker hub.

+_Pre requisites:_
+docker installed
+Jenkins setup
-You would need to have docker installed, configure a webhook from git to Jenkins to trigger the build and setup your docker credentials on Jenkins to push it to the repo.
+configure a webhook from git to Jenkins docker hub credentials on Jenkins

 - Clone the repo
 - Update the required github repo url in app.py